drandreaskrueger/lockbydir/README.md

 * Shortest possible usage is in howToUse().
 * The inner workings are well explained in testDLocks().
-* Parallel processes are demonstrated in example 'lockbydir_concurrent.py'.
+* Parallel processes are demonstrated in 2 examples in 'lockbydir_concurrent.py'.

 ### @liveplayer
 You can see the examples running live(!) in a GITplayer, thanks to PythonAnywhere!